bmrb-io/PyBMRB/docs/index.rst

 =============================================

 A Python module for visualizing Nuclear Magnetic Resonance(NMR)  chemical shift data from Biological Magnetic Resonance data Bank :footcite:`Ulrich2007` (`BMRB <http://bmrb.io>`_) and  from NMR-STAR :footcite:`Ulrich2019` format files.
-PyBMRB helps the users to view the one dimensional chemical shift list as multi-dimensional NMR spectra.
-Chemical shift distributions can be studied using this library by plotting the histograms using differnt filtering criteria.
+PyBMRB helps the user to view the one dimensional chemical shift list a multi-dimensional NMR spectrum.
+In addition to that  Chemical shift distribution of different atom types can also be visualized as histograms and heatmaps using this library.

-This package uses `PyNMRSTAR <https://github.com/uwbmrb/PyNMRSTAR>`_ to parse the NMR-STAR files and `BMRB-API <https://github.com/uwbmrb/BMRB-API>`_ to fetch the data directly from BMRB, which avoids the hustle of downloading and parsing the data from the BMRB for visualizations.
-This package is developed and maintained by BMRB
+This package uses `PyNMRSTAR <https://github.com/uwbmrb/PyNMRSTAR>`_ to parse the NMR-STAR files and `BMRB-API <https://github.com/uwbmrb/BMRB-API>`_ to fetch the data directly from BMRB, which avoids the hustle of downloading and parsing the data from BMRB for visualization purpose.
+This package is developed and maintained by BMRB.